timkuijsten/node-chroot/README.md

 # chroot

-Safely chroot the current process and drop privileges.
+Securely chroot the current process and drop privileges.

 ## Example